Facts about labels

 This form of communication that Jason’s parents used is called “descriptive praise.”
 Parents, teachers, and any adults who want to encourage a child to grow without labels can use it.
 Below are some other examples of how this might be used as a “label remover.”

-Other things parents can say or do to help their child have a new image include:
+Other tips to help child have a new self-image

 Labels can be difficult to remove.
 But it is never too late to change, to become aware of the impact of labels, to realize a negative perception you may have of your child, and to work to “re-frame” that image.